pentacillin/opendocs/data/privacy-policy/example.md

 If you have questions about this Privacy Policy or our privacy practices, please contact us:

 - **Email**: privacy@example.com
-- **Address**: 123 Main Street, City, State 12345
 - **Phone**: +1 (555) 123-4567

-For EU residents, you may also contact our Data Protection Officer at: dpo@example.com

 ---